 - Time: 20 hours on-demand

-This SQL Bootcamp will teach you how to create and interact with databases using MySQL.
+Through hands-on projects, this SQL Bootcamp will teach you how to create and interact with databases using MySQL.
 Previous programming experience will help, but is not required.
 To succeed in this course all you need is a computer and the willingness to learn.

 Best Free Databases Courses